fbpx

 Cabinet Hardware Placement

 Traditionally, the rule has been to place knobs on cabinet doors and pulls on cabinet drawers.
-However, there are always exceptions to these rules, especially when placing hardware on small drawers or in small spaces, or when you want to attain a certain design aesthetic.
-The variety of hardware materials and finishes available is extensive and includes metal, ceramic, glass and wood.
-Depending on your design goals, you can choose shiny, brushed, colorful or subdued cabinet hardware for your kitchen.
+However, there are always exceptions to these rules, especially when placing hardware on small drawers or in small spaces, or when you want to attain a certain look.
+The variety of hardware materials and finishes is extensive and includes metal, ceramic, glass, and wood.
+Depending on your design goals, you can choose shiny, brushed, colorful or simple cabinet hardware for your kitchen.

 Not sure where to install knobs or pulls on your doors and drawers?
 Here are some quick tips for application.

-A knob is the most basic hardware choice for doors and drawers.
+A cabinet knob is a simple choice for doors and drawers.
 Knobs use a single screw and are traditionally round or oval.
 However, you can also find them in shapes such as square and T-shape.

 Cabinet knobs are positioned opposite door hinges.
 On wall cabinets, place knobs 2” to 2-1/2” from the bottom corner of the door.
 For base cabinets, place them 2” to 2-1/2” from the upper corner of the door.